 It’s a crucial role in society, and it takes an emotionally strong and caring person to do well.
 Counselor salaries vary depending on the context of their work and the organization they work for.

-An MBA is extremely versatile, preparing graduates for many different careers, particularly those in upper management.
+An MBA in analytics is extremely versatile, preparing graduates for many different careers, particularly those in upper management.
 Financial managers can earn a median salary of $117,990.
 MBAs are needed in every field, from healthcare to finance to tech.
 They can thrive in human resources, marketing, project management, and many other positions.
 The options are really almost unlimited—which is why the MBA has been such a popular degree for so long.

 You can become a nurse with a bachelor’s degree, or even an associate’s degree.
 However, students who want to take their education to the next level and open up their career options often seek graduate degrees of some sort.